DoubtfulTurnip/IRCollectTool/README.md

 ## Usage

-The script will run a series of tools and will provide the option to specify a network share to transfer the results to or to save the results locally to a results folder within
+The script will run a series of tools and will provide the option to specify a network share to transfer the results to or to save the results locally within the script folder

 ## Tools currently included